gameflow-tv/flume_mobile/www/docs/getting-started/importing-assets.md

 ```

 :::tip
-Alternatively, use the [google_fonts](https://pub.dev/packages/google_fonts) package to avoid manually importing the Montserrat and Mulish fonts.
+Alternatively, use the [google_fonts](https://pub.dev/packages/google_fonts) package to avoid manually importing the Sora and Mulish fonts.
 :::